The most beautiful beaches in Greece

 You can climb and get inside these caves to enjoy a scenic viewpoint over the beach.

-Since Matala is relatively less popular than other towns in Crete, Matala’s beach doesn’t get overcrowded even during high-season.
+Since Matala is relatively less popular than other towns in Crete, Matala’s beach doesn’t get overcrowded even during high-season, which makes it perfect for Greek beach vacations.

 Voidokilia in Southern Peloponnese is without a doubt one of the most stunning beaches in Greece.
 It stands out even on the striking Messinia coast thanks to its perfectly round shape, fine golden sand and shallow turquoise sea.